hbroek/reken/documentation/developer-guide/chapter-4.md

 **`<custom-component attribute-name="[template text|variable]"></custom-component`**

-With the `data-arg-*` attribute a read-only custom component attribute can be defined.
+With the `data-arg-*` attribute, a read-only custom component attribute can be defined.
 A default value can be initialized by specifying a value on the custom component attribute.

-An attribute on a custom component can be set by specifying the `data-arg-[component-attribute]=value` or the shortform with `component-attribute=value`.
+An attribute on a custom component can be set by specifying the `data-arg-[component-attribute]=value` or the short form with `component-attribute=value`.

 **Example:**
 ```html